 Why spend hundreds of dollars on a knife sharpening machine when you can get your knives razor sharp for the price of a cheap necktie?
 It won’t take more than a few practice sessions to learn how to get your knives professionally sharp with the Lansky 8” Ceramic Sharp Stick.
 This device is simplicity incarnate and yet it does the job of electric sharpeners costing many times more.

 There are no lengthy explanations needed to describe the Lansky 8” Ceramic Sharp Stick sharpener.
 It’s an old-fashioned device comprised of a hardwood handle and ceramic sharpening rod.
 That’s it.
 Sure it’s not going to create an absolutely picture perfect edge down to the last micron but it will keep your knives really sharp and do so for next to nothing.
-Definitely a Best Bang for your Buck.

 - Nothing fancy here, just age old proven technology crafted to last.